 So that’s it!
 All the best things to do in historic Port Arthur, Tasmania!

-I hope you also enjoyed all my extra tips on accommodation, accessibility, fees and tours as well as learning a little more about our Australian history.
+I hope you also enjoyed all my extra tips on accommodation, accessibility, fees, tours, and opportunities for Port Arthur sightseeing, as well as learning a little more about our Australian history.

 Please leave a comment if you want to know more or if you have any personal travel recommendations to add to the list 🙂

-Whether you choose just to cover Hobart’s best things to do or decide to travel the whole of Tasmania on one epic road trip, definitely don’t skip Port Arthur and the Tasman Peninsula!
+Whether you choose just to cover Hobart or decide to travel the whole of Tasmania on one epic road trip, definitely don’t skip Port Arthur and the Tasman Peninsula!